Joseph-Alp/Chem-308-Portfolio/MLW6.md

 ### Refining the TDSE PIB
-1. The TDSE for the PIB with a linear commbination of the first two values
+1. The TDSE for the PIB with a linear commbination of the first two state values

 function TDSEa(n)
 hbar=1;
-m=1; % mass of electron
+m=1; % mass of electron (switched from SI) l=1; % switched from %5 nm 5E-11
-l=1; % length of box 0.5 nm (written in meters) pts=300; % number of discretized points
+pts=300; % number of discretized points

 %discretize space